abhishek-singh-BI/data_analytics_projects/README.md

 # BI-Dashboards
-- Business intelligence dashboards created using Tableau.
+- Business intelligence dashboards created using Tableau desktop.
 The projects are POCs done for requirements matching with use cases in BI industry and provide actionable insights.

 **Tableau**